Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter-eventhubs/eventhubs-client/README.md

+---
+page_type: sample
+languages:
+- java
+products:
+- azure-event-hubs
+name: Sending and receiving message by Azure Event Hubs and autoconfigured SDK client in Spring Boot application
+description: This sample demonstrates how to send and receive message by Azure Event Hubs and autoconfigured SDK client in Spring Boot application.
+---

 # Using Azure Event Hubs with Spring Cloud Azure Starter Event Hubs

 This code sample demonstrates how to use the client of `Azure Event Hubs SDK` to interact with `Azure Event Hubs`.